HansKristian-Work/vkd3d-proton/README.md

  made on first encounter with the target shader.
  If both are set, the capture counter is only incremented and considered when a submission contains the use of the target shader.

+### Breadcrumbs debugging

+For debugging GPU hangs, it's useful to know where crashes happen.
+If the build has trace enabled (non-release builds), breadcrumbs support is also enabled.

+`VKD3D_CONFIG=breadcrumbs` will instrument command lists with `VK_AMD_buffer_marker` or `VK_NV_device_checkpoints`.
+On GPU device lost or timeout, crash dumps are written to the log.
+For best results on RADV, use `RADV_DEBUG=syncshaders`.
+The logs will print a digested form of the command lists which were executing at the time, and attempt to narrow down the possible range of commands which could have caused a crash.

 ### Shader logging

 It is possible to log the output of replaced shaders, essentially a custom shader printf.
 To enable this feature, `VK_KHR_buffer_device_address` must be supported.